Konamiman/NestorMSX/PluginDevelopmentGuide.md

 ## The hello world plugin ##

 Let's start with a small tutorial in which we'll build a very simple plugin from scratch.
-The tutorial assumes that you have Visual Studio and will use C#, but any development environment with support for NuGet and any .NET language are actually fine to develop plugins.
+This tutorial assumes that you have Visual Studio and will use C#, but any development environment with support for NuGet and any .NET language are actually fine to develop plugins.

 1) Open Visual Studio and create a new solution of type "Class Library".
 Name it `HelloWorldPluginForNestorMSX`.